[Image: © Disney]

 Now you've seen the movie, see the locations for real with the help of our handy guide and map:

-Early reports suggest that the Edinburgh's Old Town appears in Avengers: Infinity War as the hideout for the Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany).
+Edinburgh's Old Town appears in Avengers: Infinity War as the hideout for Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany).
 The two heroes stand outside a fast-food joint on Cockburn Street as they watch rolling news footage of an attack in New York.

 If you are looking for the fast food shop that promises to "deep fry your kebab", you will be sadly disappointed.
 These signs were set up specifically for Avengers: Infinity War, and were promptly dismantled after filming wrapped up.
 While the signs were taken down, the building is still standing.